awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.UsePlans.md

 SET apg_plan_mgmt.use_plan_baselines = true;
 ```

-While the application runs, this setting causes the optimizer to use the minimum\-cost, preferred or approved plan that is valid and enabled, for each managed statement\.
+While the application runs, this setting causes the optimizer to use the minimum\-cost, preferred, or approved plan that is valid and enabled, for each managed statement\.

 ## How the Optimizer Chooses Which Plan to Run<a name="AuroraPostgreSQL.Optimize.UsePlans.ChoosePlans"></a>